elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-vertical-symmetry-in-the-context-of-reflections.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Explore the concept of vertical symmetry in geometry, focusing on how figures mirror across a vertical line.
-Understand key elements, tests for symmetry, and applications in mathematics, nature, and art.
+    This content explains vertical symmetry in reflections, detailing its definition, key concepts, tests for vertical symmetry, examples of symmetric shapes, and its applications in mathematics and art.
   page_keywords: >-
-    vertical symmetry, symmetry, reflections, line of symmetry, geometric figures, y-axis, reflection properties, tests for symmetry, symmetrical shapes, geometry, mathematical concepts, nature, art, balance, proportion, transformations
+    vertical symmetry, reflections, geometric figure, line of symmetry, y-axis, mirror image, equidistant points, tests for symmetry, examples, applications, mathematics, geometry
 author: QuickTakes
 question: >-
     What is vertical symmetry in the context of reflections?